2023 Best Child Development & Family Studies Schools in Illinois

 Full Human Development & Family Studies at University of Illinois at Urbana-Champaign Report

-The excellent programs at Illinois State University helped the school earn the #3 place on this year’s ranking of the best human development and family studies schools in Illinois.
-Located in the suburb of Normal, Illinois State is a public school with a very large student population.
+A rank of #3 on this year’s list means Illinois State University is a great place for human development and family studies students.
+Located in the midsize suburb of Normal, Illinois State is a public college with a fairly large student population.

 While working on their degree, human development majors at Illinois State accumulate an average of around $21,875 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $383.

-Read full report on Human Development & Family Studies at Illinois State University
+Full Human Development & Family Studies at Illinois State University Report

 You’ll join some of the best and brightest minds around you if you attend National Louis University.
 The school came in at #4 on this year’s Best Child Development & Family Studies Schools in Illinois list.
-Located in the city of Chicago, NLU is a private not-for-profit school with a moderately-sized student population.
+Located in the large city of Chicago, NLU is a private not-for-profit college with a medium-sized student population.

 The average amount in student loans that human development majors at NLU take out is $35,002.